 As with any complex organisation, we will occasionally fall short of your expectations and the high standards that we set ourselves.
 Where this happens, and when it can’t be resolved through conversation, you can raise a complaint with your concerns.

 Our Customer Complaints Business Rule outlines the process you need to follow depending on the nature of your complaint.
-Types of complaints outlined in the business rule:
+Below are the types of complaints included in the business rule.

-- Training provider complaint - a company or individual who is selling IOSH training products fails to meet your expectations or you have suspicion that a training provider is operating outside the IOSH Terms and Conditions of sale
+- Training provider complaint – a company or individual who is selling IOSH training products fails to meet your expectations or you have suspicion that a training provider is operating outside the IOSH Terms and Conditions of sale.
+To make a formal complaint, we ask you to make a written statement that you can email to CSC@iosh.com or submit in writing to our head office.
+Full details of what you need to do are included in the above business rule.

 - IOSH member Code of Conduct complaint – you suspect an IOSH member has failed their duty to uphold the Code of Conduct.
 To submit a complaint relating to Code of Conduct, please e-mail firstname.lastname@example.org.